Kranf99/IOKranf/README.md

 ```
   io.println()    : Prints a message inside the "console".
   io.printhr()    : Prints a large horizontal bar inside the "console".
-  yield io.input(): Creates a inline input box inside the "console"; the user must hit Enter to submit the input.
+  await io.input(): Creates a inline input box inside the "console"; the user must hit Enter to submit the input.
-  yield io.click(): Creates a horizontal list of buttons for the user to click on.
+  await io.click(): Creates a horizontal list of buttons for the user to click on.
-  yield sleep(ms) : Sleep ms milliseconds (and refresh the screen during sleep).
+  await sleep(ms) : Sleep ms milliseconds (and refresh the screen during sleep).
   io.clr()        : Clear all text inside the "console".
   io.close()      : If your program has finished, you can clearly indicate that by calling close().
 ```